 1 Lodging for Anne E. on the night of the performance

-2 Explanations to your guests that:
+3 Explain to your guests that:

-- The format is a concert, not a party with music; it's a much more personal, intimate visit with an artist than at a standard concert
+- The format is a concert, not a party with music; it's a much more personal, intimate visit with an artist

 - Concert behavior is expected – listening to the performance, no cell phone use, extended conversations, etc.

-Click here for a sample invitation.
+Click HERE for a sample invitation.